Last fact-checked: 1 June 2019

-Throughout Costa Rica you will find many people speak English, especially in the tourist areas.
+Throughout Costa Rica, you will find most people speak at least some English, especially in the main tourist areas.

-Our dentists in Alajuela are open all year round, save for the usual public holidays, and so you can visit at practically any time.
-The weather is moderate here with pleasant temperatures throughout the year.
+Our listed dentists in Alajuela are open all year round, save for the usual public holidays, allowing you to visit practically any time of year.
+The weather is moderate in this region of Costa Rica with pleasant temperatures throughout the year.

-Most of our dentists do have wheelchair-friendly access, and there are now a reasonable amount of hotels who are also wheelchair-friendly.
-Do speak with one of our Customer Care team if you are worried about this aspect of your trip–we can always find a way of getting you to one of our dentists.
+Most of our dentists do have wheelchair-friendly access, and there are now a reasonable amount of hotels that are also wheelchair-friendly.
+Do speak with a member of our Customer Care team if you are worried about this aspect of your trip–we can always find a way of getting you to one of our dentists.

 Costa Rica has much to offer walkers, trekkers and anyone that likes to set off into the wilderness.
 If this is you, please make sure you are prepared for your trip, and take plenty of water, food, maps and a compass.
-It’s also a good idea to let someone know where you are going and what time your expected return is, so that if you get lost the search can be narrowed down.
-Please also take care not to overstretch yourself – there are lots of trails aimed at beginners if you are rather rusty in terms of exercise!
+It’s also a good idea to let someone know where you are going and what time your expected return will be.

 The Alajuela Cultural Center stands where the old Municipal Palace once was.
 It is now a historical landmark and is open to the public from Monday to Saturday.
 It is home to, amongst other things, the Municipal Archive, and also has attractive gardens.

 The Juan Santamaria Plaza is home to the Juan Santamaria historical national monument.
 Losing his life to enable his country to defend its freedom and independence, he is one of Costa Rica’s most revered heroes.
-There is also the Juan Santamaria History Museum at a former fortress, which is now a historical and architectural point of interest, and certainly worth a visit.
+Juan Santamaria History Museum is also worth checking out.
+Located within a former fortress, this is now a historical and architectural point of interest.

 La Garita, one of Alajuela’s tiny suburbs, has a zoo with a rescue and breeding center.
-Here there are over 100 bird species, as well as monkeys and crocodiles.
-Another spot for nature lovers is the Butterly Farm in La Guacima where you can stroll through butterfly habitats secured by overhead netting so no need to worry about them getting in your hair.
+Here you will discover more than 100 bird species, as well as monkeys and crocodiles.
+Another spot for nature lovers is the Butterfly Farm in La Guacima where you can stroll through butterfly habitats secured by overhead netting so no need to worry about them getting in your hair.

-Football (soccer) fans may want to visit the Alejandro Morera Soto Stadium, home to one of Costa Rica’s oldest clubs, Liga Deportiva Alajuelense.
-Shoppers may find the Central Market, located in the center of town, and with almost 250 vendors selling all manner of goods from fish to shoes, irresistible and if there any room left for culture, Alajuela’s Municipal Theater is considered to be one of the most important in the country.
+Fans of soccer (orfútbol as it's called locally) may want to visit the Alejandro Morera Soto Stadium, home to one of Costa Rica’s oldest clubs, Liga Deportiva Alajuelense.
+Shoppers should head to the Central Market, located in the center of town, and with almost 250 vendors selling all manner of goods from fish to shoes, irresistible and if there any room left for culture, Alajuela’s Municipal Theater is considered to be one of the most important in the country.